edlynjessica/Devops-Notes/Linux/07-Basic-Commands.md

 `cd` stands for **Change Directory**.

-It is used to move from one directory to another.
+It is used to move between directories.

 ### Syntax